 Bob Dylan is now a septuagenarian senior citizen, but back in 1966 when he wrote and recorded I Want You for his 7th album – Blonde on Blonde album (1966) – he was only 25.
 Bob Dylan’s I Want You song made it to #20 on the Billboard Hot 100 charts.
 Below, Bob Dylan‘s I Want You:

-Perennial favourites for all ages, The Beatles had a hit in 1969 with I Want You (She's So Heavy) was written by John Lennon, and is reportedly about his love for Yoko Ono.
-Recording I Want You (She's So Heavy) was the last time the Beatles were together in a studio.
+Perennial favourites for all ages, The Beatles had a hit in 1969 with I Want You (She’s So Heavy).
+Written by John Lennon, it’s reportedly about his love for Yoko Ono.
+Recording I Want You (She’s So Heavy) was the last time the Beatles were together in a studio.
 The Beatles broke up a few months later when Lennon left the band.
 Official audio of The Beatles singing I Want You (She’s so Heavy).

 R&B, soul, rock n’ roll singer Wilson Pickett’s soul song I Want You came out in 1979 on his I Want You album.

-Swedish pop rock duo Roxette (baby boomers Marie Fredriksson & Per Gessle) recorded I Want You in 1987; credited songwriters are Eva Dahlgren, Per Gessle, Marie Fredriksson, Mauro Scocco, Johan Ekelund, and Anders Glenmark.
+Swedish pop rock duo Roxette (Marie Fredriksson & Per Gessle) recorded I Want You in 1987; credited songwriters are Eva Dahlgren, Per Gessle, Marie Fredriksson, Mauro Scocco, Johan Ekelund, and Anders Glenmark.

-Jeanie Tracy sang I Want You in 1982 with disco feel.
+Jeanie Tracy sang I Want You in 1982, with a disco feel.
 I Want You was on her first album Me and You in 1982.

 Soul, R&B vocal group The Whispers sang I Want You with a soul vibe in 1987.
 Lead singer Wallace “Scotty” Scott, his twin brother Walter Scott, Marcus Hutson, Nicholas Caldwell and Leaveil Degree comprised The Whispers.
 Remaining group members the Scott brothers and Leaveil Degree, are all senior citizens now.